shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 * Improper attribution to you.
 * Publication on a non-Permitted Platform.
 * Failure to provide a "Provided Copy" upon your request in a timely manner.
-* Provision of a "Provided Copy" that does not meet the specific requirements of Section 3.d of the License.
+* Provision of a "Provided Copy" that does not meet the specific requirements of Clause 3.d of the License.
-* Inclusion of uncleared third-party content by the Licensee in the "Provided Copy" which breaches their warranty under Section 4.e.iv of the License.
+* Inclusion of uncleared third-party content by the Licensee in the "Provided Copy" which breaches their warranty under Clause 4.e.iv of the License.
 </details>

 <details>